How to add dataset values to the message body in Outlook with templates

 An auto-fillable field will appear in your template.
 Select Save.

-When you insert such a template into an Outlook email message, the auto-fillable field will be replaced with a value from the specified column and row.
+When you insert such a template into an Outlook email message, the auto-fillable field will be automatically replaced with a value from the specified column and row.

 Choose what dataset values to add via a dialog #